Prescribing Information

 • UNDERSTANDING SIDE EFFECTS

-• Tips To Manage Diarrhea
+• Tips to Manage Diarrhea

-A couple affected by metastatic pancreatic cancer sitting on a porch having coffee A couple affected by metastatic pancreatic cancer sitting on a porch having coffee
+A couple affected by metastatic pancreatic cancer sitting on a porch having coffee.
+A couple affected by metastatic pancreatic cancer sitting on a porch having coffee.

-Actor portrayal
+Actor portrayals.

 MANAGING DIARRHEA DURING TREATMENT

-If you have diarrhea, it’s a good idea to track the time, duration, and consistency of your stools, so you can give these details to your doctor and treatment team.
+If you have diarrhea, it’s a good idea to track the time, duration, and consistency of your stools, so you can give these details to your healthcare provider and treatment team.
 To do so, you can use the side effects/symptoms log in this patient brochure.
 It’s also a good idea to track how much fluid you’re taking in, since diarrhea can cause dehydration.

-Here are some things you can do that may help manage diarrhea:
+In addition to your healthcare provider's advice, here are some things you can do that may help manage diarrhea:

 • Smaller amounts of food, and more often (about 6-8 small servings per day)